Availability: In Stock

 If you develop a fever, stomach bloating or swelling, or blood in your stools, contact your doctor.

 Imodium is used to treat the symptoms of diarrhea, but will not treat the condition causing the diarrhea.
 Check with your doctor if you have any questions or concerns about the cause of your diarrhea.

 Pregnancy and breast-feeding: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Imodium while you are pregnant.
 Imodium is found in breast milk.
 Do not breast-feed while taking Imodium.

 Check with your doctor if any of these most common side effects persist or become bothersome:

-severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); bloody stools; decreased urination; fever; red, swollen, blistered, or peeling skin; seizures; severe diarrhea; severe nausea or vomiting; severe stomach pain or cramping; unusual bruising or bleeding; vaginal discharge or itching; white spots in the mouth; yellowing of the skin or eyes.
+severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); constipation; decreased urination; red, swollen, blistered, or peeling skin; stomach bloating, swelling, or pain.

 If you have any questions about Imodium, please talk with your doctor, pharmacist, or other health care provider.